 The new environmental permit granted in late November included three pre-operational conditions.
 Paperwork for the condition on gas management plan (PO 01) needed to be submitted at least one month prior to commencement of appraisal or production operations via the new well.

-We don’t know the details of what Angus agreed with the EA in the pre-op conditions because there is a delay in publishing this information, and there is no consultation.
+We don’t know the details of what Angus agreed with the EA in the pre-op conditions because there is a delay in publishing of this information, and the due consultation was scrapped.
 The EA issued the new permit hastily (after a 2-year long re-permitting process dragged out by Angus Energy), it appears in a desperate attempt to gain some regulatory control over the new activities at Brockham.
 As a result, the public was denied an opportunity to comment as there was no time for public consultation.

 Cancellation of a public consultation and the change to pre-operational conditions are not minor details.
 They point to a weakness of the system, which allows for moving of the goalposts to accommodate operators who have little regard for the regulatory process or the local community.